-\Mr. Cohen.
+Mr. COHEN.
 No, the application asks people whether they want to apply and whether they want to get financial assistance purchasing coverage.
-So --
+So-

-\Mr. Johnson.
-But it never says they do not have to do it if they do not want to.
+Mr. JOHNSON.
+But it never says they do not have to do it if

-\Mr. Cohen.
+they do not want to.

+Mr. COHEN.
 Well, it does not say that they have to do it either.
 It just is available to people who choose to come to market.

-\Mr. Johnson.
+Mr. JOHNSON.
 I think you need to look at that.

-The Web site, www.healthcare.gov does not alert Americans that the Supreme Court says they have a choice.
-I do not think your Web site does that either, does it?
+The website, www.Healthcare.gov, does not alert Americans that the Supreme Court says they have a choice.
+I do not think your website does that either, does it?

-\Mr. Cohen.
+Mr. COHEN.
 I am not aware, but it does not surprise me if it does not.
 I do not think it tells people that they have to either.
-I think it offers opportunities for people to purchase insurance --
+I think it offers opportunities for people to purchase insurance-

-\Mr. Johnson.
-Will navigators be required --
+Mr. JOHNSON.
+Will navigators be required-

-\Mr. Cohen. -- in a private market.
+Mr. COHEN [continuing].
+In a private market.

-\Mr. Johnson. -- to inform individuals that they do have a choice, that they do not have to take the insurance if they do not want it?
+Mr. JOHNSON [continuing].
+To inform individuals that they do have a choice, that they do not have to take the insurance if they do not want it?

-\Mr. Cohen.
-I think our goal is to get as many Americans insured in health coverage as we can, Congressman, because I think that that provides security to their families and help if they become ill.
+Mr. COHEN.
+I think our goal is to get as many Americans insured in health coverage as we can, Congressman, because I think that provides security to their families and help if they become ill.

-\Mr. Johnson.
+Mr. JOHNSON.
 Well, how are Americans going to be told they do not have to do this if they do not want to?

-\Mr. Cohen.
+Mr. COHEN.
 Well, I think there are folks out there who are probably telling them that, but I am not sure that is my job.

-\Mr. Johnson.
+Mr. JOHNSON.
 It is your job.